limistah/limistah.dev/content/posts/go-const.md

 In Go, constants mean "storing a literal to a variable", this can be seen as a version of pattern matching in Erlang.

-[Literals in go](https://www.phind.com/search?cache=n05row4wk42ocrf4520s6vzm) are constructs that can create an instance of a strings, numbers, booleans, composite structures, functions or expressions.
+[Literals in go](https://www.phind.com/search?cache=n05row4wk42ocrf4520s6vzm) are constructs that can create an instance of strings, numbers, booleans, composite structures, functions, or expressions.
 Hence unlike many programming languages, constants in go can be `const FN = fun () { fmt.Println("Hello World") }`.

 ### An explanation

-Initializing a variable as a constant means the variable holds the value and possibly type of the literal it is assigned to.
+Initializing a variable as a constant means the variable holds the value and possibly the type of the literal it is assigned to.
 Anywhere the `DISCOUNT` above is used, the compiler assumes that as writing the integer literal `10`.

-At compile time, the compiler swaps all reperesentation of a constant value with the value it was assigned to.
+At compile time, the compiler swaps all representations of a constant value with the value it was assigned to.
 Such that

 ```go
 func main () {